awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_different_datasets_and_their_use_case/Module_1/5_compare_performance.md

 ```
 ![CSV Spain](/Sustainability/200_different_datasets_and_their_use_case/Module_1/Images/10_5_csvSpain.png)

 - Take note of the **Query results**.
-In this case we get the information
+In this case you get the information
     - Run time: **566 ms**
     - Data scanned: **1.56 KMB**